 - 1. In the Feature Toolbar (toolbar next to the Sketch toolbar in the Ribbon Bar), select the Extrude icon as shown. - 2.
-In the Message area, the message "Select planar face to sketch or select section geometry" is displayed.
-Siemens NX expects us to identify a planar surface where the 2D sketch of the next feature is to be created.
-Move the graphics cursor on the 3D part and notice that Siemens NX will automatically highlight feasible planes and surfaces as the cursor is on top of the different surfaces.
-Pick the horizontal face of the 3D solid object, with the Work Coordinate system aligned to the left corner as shown.
+Pick the vertical face of the 3D solid object, with the Work Coordinate system aligned to the left corner as shown.